A Complete Guide to Salesforce Connect for Your Business

 2. How Does Salesforce Connect Work?

-3. What’s the Difference Between Salesforce Connect and Lightning Connect?
+3. The Difference Between Salesforce Connect and Lightning Connect

 4. Benefits of Salesforce Connect and When to Use It